Hepcat93/codex-fabri/solidity-achitecture-and-coding-conventions.md

-# Solidity Coding Conventions & Study Notes
+# Solidity Architecture, Coding Conventions & Study Notes

 This document collects structured, practical knowledge for smart contract auditing and development.
 It’s maintained as a study reference alongside the Discord server for fellow learners.